eltzanis/mAIstro/README.md

 If you use **mAIstro** in your research, please cite:

 > Tzanis, E., & Klontzas, M. E. (2025). *mAIstro: an open-source multi-agentic system for automated end-to-end development of radiomics and deep learning models for medical imaging*.
-[Manuscript submitted for publication].
+[Paper under publication].

 **Developers**:
 Dr. Eleftherios Tzanis